-The effectiveness of the different anti-SARS-CoV-2 mAb therapies varies dramatically depending on the circulating variant, and the role of each anti-SARS-CoV-2 mAb in the treatment of COVID-19 remains fluid.
-The Panel recommends using bebtelovimab 175 mg intravenous (IV) injection in patients aged ≥12 years as an alternative therapy ONLY when ritonavir-boosted nirmatrelvir (Paxlovid) and remdesivir are not available, feasible to use, or clinically appropriate (CIII).
+Nirmatrelvir zeigt bis bislang gleichbleibende antivirale Wirkung auch Remdesivir, Molnupiravir The Panel has recommended bebtelovimab 175 mg intravenous (IV) injection in patients aged ≥ 12 years as an alternative therapy ONLY when ritonavirboosted nirmatrelvir (Paxlovid) and remdesivir are not available, feasible to use, or clinically appropriate (CIII).
 Treatment should be initiated as soon as possible and within 7 days of symptom onset.
+When resistant Omicron subvariants (e.g., BQ.1, BQ.1.1) represent the majority of infections in the region, clinicians cannot rely on bebtelovimab to be effective for the treatment of COVID-19.
+Ritonavir-boosted nirmatrelvir, remdesivir, and molnupiravir are expected to be active against these resistant subvariants.

-Because the Omicron VOC has become the dominant variant in the United States, the Panel recommends against using bamlanivimab plus etesevimab, casirivimab plus imdevimab, or sotrovimab for the treatment of COVID-19 (AIII).
+Because the Omicron VOC and its subvariants have become the dominant variants in the United States, the Panel recommends against using bamlanivimab plus etesevimab, casirivimab plus imdevimab, or sotrovimab for the treatment of COVID-19 (AIII).